 (c) Third-party delivery services are not permitted to deliver cocktails and mixed drinks under this Section.

-(d) If there is an executive order of the Governor in effect during a disaster, the employee delivering the mixed drink or cocktail must comply with any requirements of that executive order, including, but not limited to, wearing gloves and a mask and maintaining distancing requirements when interacting with the public.
+(d) If there is an executive order of the Governor in effect during a disaster, the employee delivering the mixed drink, cocktail, or single serving of wine must comply with any requirements of that executive order, including, but not limited to, wearing gloves and a mask and maintaining distancing requirements when interacting with the public.

-(e) Delivery or carry out of a cocktail or mixed drink is prohibited if:
+(e) Delivery or carry out of a cocktail, mixed drink, or single serving of wine is prohibited if:

 (1) a third party delivers the cocktail or mixed

-(2) a container of a mixed drink or cocktail is not
+(2) a container of a mixed drink, cocktail, or single

-(3) a container of a mixed drink or cocktail is
+(3) a container of a mixed drink, cocktail, or single

 (f) Violations of this Section shall be subject to any applicable penalties, including, but not limited to, the penalties specified under Section 11-502 of the Illinois Vehicle Code.